apache/sedona/docs/tutorial/rdd.md

 ### Range query window

-Besides the rectangle (Envelope) type range query window, GeoSpark range query window can be Point/Polygon/LineString.
+Besides the rectangle (Envelope) type range query window, Sedona range query window can be Point/Polygon/LineString.

 The code to create a point is as follows: